mdn/content/files/en-us/learn/css/building_blocks/values_tasks/index.md

 - The second list item should use RGB color.
 - The third should use HSL color.
-- The fourth should use RGB color but with the alpha channel set to `0.2`.
+- The fourth should use RGB color but with the alpha channel set to `0.6`.

 You can find conversions for the hex color at [this link](https://convertingcolors.com/hex-color-86DEFA.html).
 You need to figure out how to use the values in CSS.
+Your final result should look like the image below:

 ![Four list items.
 The first three with the same background color and the last with a lighter background.](mdn-value-color.png)